tivikdev/tivikdev/README.md

-### 🍂 It's autumn time.
-Don't forget to go for a walk.🍃
+### ☃️Oh, it's winter
 - 👋 Hi, I'm Tivik
-- 👾 C# and 🐍Python
+- 👾 C# is nice
-- 😒 Nobody knows me
+- 🐍 Python is so universal
-- ✨ Enthusiast
+- 🕸️ HTML, CSS, JS just fine

 <!---
 tivikdev/tivikdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.